Soft Clustering with Gaussian Mixture Models

 For a particular set of parameters \(\mu, \sigma^{2}\)

-• large values of \(L(\mu, \sigma^{2}, x_1, \ldots, x_n)\) indicate the observed data is very probable (high likelihood)
+• large values of \(L(\mu, \sigma^{2}, x_1, \ldots, x_n)\) indicate the observed data is very probable (high likelihood) and thus well modeled by the parameters

-• small values of \(L(\mu, \sigma^{2}, x_1, \ldots, x_n)\) indicate the observed data is very improbable (low likelihood)
+• small values of \(L(\mu, \sigma^{2}, x_1, \ldots, x_n)\) indicate the observed data is very improbable (low likelihood) and thus poorly modeled by the parameters

 The parameters that maximize the likelihood function are called the maximum likelihood estimates.